githubscientist/fsdcwdtb27/readme.md

 2. :visited - Styles links that have been visited.
 3. :hover - Styles elements when the mouse is hovered over them.
 4. :active - Styles elements when they are being clicked or activated.

+## Day - 7 CSS

+### Topics

+[x] What is box model?
+[ ] Padding,margin
+[ ] Vizualize boxmodel in realtime using chrome tools.
+[ ] Measurements
+[ ] CSS Position Properties.
+[ ] Colors - solid & linear gradients

+#### Box Model

+- The box model is a way of representing the layout of an HTML element in terms of its content, padding, border, and margin.
+- The box model consists of the following components:
+  1. Content: The actual content of the element, such as text or images.
+  2. Padding: The space between the content and the border of the element.
+  3. Border: The line that surrounds the padding and content of the element.
+  4. Margin: The space outside the border of the element that separates it from other elements.